Comprehensive Samsung QN85C TV Review and TV Comparisons

 • Offers comprehensive and user-friendly menus

 Samsung’s Tizen interface, like many smart TV platforms, presents a bustling but highly customizable interface.
-Notably, you can personalize the central row of streaming apps on the home screen for quick access to your frequently used apps.
+Notably, you can personalize the central row of streaming apps.
+This customization allows quick access to your frequently used apps.

-The home screen further showcases movie and TV show recommendations, categorized by recently added, trending, and free streaming options, leading to the Samsung TV Plus portal for live TV and free channels.
+The home screen further showcases movie and TV show recommendations.
+These are categorized by recently added, trending, and free streaming options.
+This categorization leads to the Samsung TV Plus portal for live TV and free channels.

 Additional features like the Samsung Gaming Hub and Ambient Mode provide versatility.
 The latter offers a variety of images and designs for display when the TV is idle.
 Customization extends to uploading your images via the Samsung SmartThings app, which also manages smart home devices.

-Switching inputs is straightforward by selecting the Connected Devices tab, and the Settings tab allows adjustments for picture and sound modes.
+Switching inputs is straightforward.
+You can do this by selecting the Connected Devices tab.
+The Settings tab allows adjustments for picture and sound modes.
 While some advanced settings require multiple steps, basic adjustments like brightness and contrast are easily accessible.

 SAMSUNG QN85C TV Gaming: